wnameless/chatkeep-app/src/main/resources/ai-specs/backup/AIConversationArchivingSystem_NoDeliveryMethodOptions.md

   4. Attachments section (inputs provided to the conversation)
   5. Workarounds Used section (if applicable)
   6. Archive Metadata section

-  ## Metadata Fields
-  Some fields in the YAML header are optional:
-  - DELIVERY_METHOD (optional): How the archive was delivered (simple_response, large_document, mcp_storage)
-  - ESTIMATED_SIZE_KB (optional): Estimated size before generation Archives without these fields are still valid (backward compatible with v1.0).

   ## Artifact vs Attachment
   - **Artifacts**: Outputs CREATED during the conversation (code, poems, documents, analyses, etc.)